Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 • • • •

-And we had a few hints that there might already be another Legilimens, even if not necessarily a Master of the skill, already in play on this particular game board.
-One who didn’t learn the skill until he was already in at least his late teens or early 20s.
+And we got a few hints that there might already be another Legilimens, even if not necessarily a Master of the skill, already in play on this particular game board.
+One who may not have learned the skill until he was already in at least his late teens or early 20s.

 By the name of Remus John Lupin.